BardicDefense/purple-hack/README.md

 - **Polearms** (spears, pikes, etc.) in the second rank of a battle formation can attack by reaching through the first rank.
 - **Spacing & the Second Rank:** Only daggers, shortswords, spears, and polearms can be used three-abreast in a 10’ area.
 All other one-handed weapons require five feet of room (two-abreast in a 10’ area), and non-thrusting two-handed weapons require a full 10’ space to wield.
 - **Two-weapon fighting**: A combatant can use two melee weapons at once, which grants a +1 attack bonus (but no additional attacks).

-#### Dealing Damage

-An attacker's Strength modifier is applied to melee and thrown weapon attack damage.
-Modifiers cannot drop a successful attack below 1 point of damage.
-Ar successful charge or set vs. charge adds two weapon dice to the attack.
-Attacks against helpless targets automatically deal maximum damage.

-An **unarmed strike** deals 1d2 damage (a critical hit does 4 damage), plus the attacker's Strength modifier.
-Weapon dice do not apply.

-If a PC rolls a natural 20 on an attack, a **critical hit** is scored: the attack deals its maximum possible damage.
-However, you cannot score a critical hit if you can only hit by rolling a 20.
-The critical hit range is increased by 4 for all attacks from behind against a surprised target.

 ### Magic Phase